Beet Hummus Recipe

 - Make a colorful platter.
 Serve with crispy crackers, toasted pita bread, and seasonal crudités such as cucumber, carrot, or pepper stripes.

 - Make canapés.
 You can also top small crackers with a little dollop of beet hummus and decorate them with walnuts and baby watercress.
-Don’t they look lovely?

 How long does this beetroot hummus keep?

-If you have beet leftovers you can make a double batch of hummus, or you can freeze them for next time (just don’t be tempted to add too many beets to the recipe, that will spoil the texture!).
+It keeps well for up to 4 days in the refrigerator, stored in an airtight container, so it’s perfect if you plan to make it ahead.
+If you have beet leftovers, you can make a double batch of hummus or freeze them for next time (just don’t be tempted to add too many beets to the recipe; that will spoil the texture!).

 If you are looking for appetizers or party food recipes to impress your guests, check out these collections of vegan appetizers, delicious party food ideas, terrific 40+ Italian appetizers, and 25 dairy-free appetizers!